 Unlike driving a car, riding a motorcycle is a more intimate experience where you can literally feel that your safety depends on how mechanically sound your bike is.
 No one will care for your bike as much as you do, and although you may need to visit a mechanic every once in a while, there are some basic maintenance checks that you can easily do on your own if you have the proper tools.

 We call them must-have tools, since without them, even the easiest jobs get complicated.
 They are not expensive and can be used by beginners and professionals alike.
-Here are the seven must have tools that we recommend you invest in as soon as you purchase your first bike.

 1 Nitrile Gloves